 Read more about optimizing robots.txt.

 Obvious enough to spot, but people often don’t realize the impact of slow sites.
-These sites often have shorter visits, less conversions, higher bouncerates and ultimately even lower rankings in Google.
-If your site structurely loads in more then 2 seconds, do something about it.
+These sites often have shorter visits, fewer conversions, higher bounce rates, and ultimately even lower rankings in Google.
+If your site structurely loads in more than 2 seconds, do something about it.

 Read more about optimizing Joomla performance.

 Quite often a site has more pages than you as the site owner knows.
-Joomla generates more URL's than just the URL's from your menu structure, like login and registration views etcetera (like www.example.com/component/users/?view=login).
-For pages like this it is best to set them to a NOINDEX status.
-Also there might even be quite a few "funny" pages from extensions that behave strange or maybe even ones which you forgot about.
+Joomla generates more URLs than just the URLs from your menu structure, like login and registration views etcetera (like www.example.com/component/users/?view=login).
+For pages like this, it is best to set them to a NOINDEX status.
+Also, there might even be quite a few "funny" pages from extensions that behave strangely or maybe even ones that you forgot about.
 The key here is that you should know your site.
-Use a crawler tool to detect all your URL's, or simply type the following command in Google: site:example.com.
+Use a crawler tool to detect all your URLs, or simply type the following command in Google: site:example.com.
 You will probably find quite a few pages of which you did not know they were there.

 Read more about removing obsolete content from Google.

-Finally, I quite often see a number of dead links in sites.
+Finally, I quite often see a number of dead links on sites.
 This should not happen, as it leads to frustrated visitors and bad SEO scores.
-Also, it is easily spotted using tools like Google Webmaster tools / Search Console or (again) Onpage.org or other online tools.
-Especially sites with bad set-up can sometimes generate hundreds or even thousands of 404 errors, and this is definitely something Google does not like.
+Also, it is easily spotted using tools like Google Search Console or other online tools.
+Especially sites with bad set-ups can sometimes generate hundreds or even thousands of 404 errors, and this is definitely something Google does not like.

 Read more about optimizing dead links.